hashicorp/vagrant/website/source/docs/vagrant-cloud/users/authentication.html.md

 # Authentication

-Vagrant Enterprise requires a username and password to sign up and login.
+Vagrant Cloud requires a username and password to sign up and login.
 However, there are several ways to authenticate with your account.

 ### Authentication Tokens

-Authentication tokens are keys used to access your account via tools or over the various APIs used in Vagrant Enterprise.
+Authentication tokens are keys used to access your account via tools or over the various APIs used in Vagrant Cloud.

 You can create new tokens in the token section of your account settings.
 It's important to keep tokens secure, as they are essentially a password and can be